jstarkgrad-code/linear_regression-jupytr/README.md

 **This commit includes the following changes:**

-* slope-intercept equation and R^2 values will now appear on the graph produced by the output
+* slope-intercept equation, R^2, and mean squared error will now appear on the graph produced by the output